quicwg/multipath/draft-ietf-quic-multipath.md

 negotiation is ambiguous, they MUST be interpreted as acknowledging packets sent on path 0.

-## Using NULL connection ID
+## Using Zero-Length connection ID

-If a node elects to use NULL connection ID, it MUST implement the handling of Acknowledgements defined in {{sending-acknowledgements-and-handling-ranges}}.
+If a node elects to use zero-length connection ID, it MUST implement the handling of Acknowledgements defined in {{sending-acknowledgements-and-handling-ranges}}.
-The peer of a node using NULL connection ID SHOULD implement specific logic to handle loss detection in the presence of multiple paths, identify the path on which packets are acknowledged or determined lost for the purpose of congestion control as explained in {{null-cid-loss-and-congestion}}, mitigate the ECN issues mentioned in {{ecn-and-null-cid-considerations}}, and mitigate the RTT measurement issues explained in {{ack-delay-and-null-cid-considerations}}.
-If a node does not support this logic, it MUST limit its use of multipath as explained in {{restricted-sending-to-null-cid-peer}}.
+The peer of a node using zero-length connection ID SHOULD implement specific logic to handle loss detection in the presence of multiple paths, identify the path on which packets are acknowledged or determined lost for the purpose of congestion control as explained in {{zero-length-cid-loss-and-congestion}}, mitigate the ECN issues mentioned in {{ecn-and-zero-length-cid-considerations}}, and mitigate the RTT measurement issues explained in {{ack-delay-and-zero-length-cid-considerations}}.
+If a node does not support this logic, it MUST limit its use of multipath as explained in {{restricted-sending-to-zero-length-cid-peer}}.

 ### Sending Acknowledgements and Handling Ranges